harikirank/ETL-pipeline-to-load-data-from-REST-API-into-Redshift/README.md

 24. **Data Ingested into Redshift Table**
     - Data successfully ingested into the AWS Redshift table, ready for analysis and reporting.
     ![Data Ingestion into Redshift](./Images_Watermarked/23%20Data%20Ingested%20into%20the%20Redshift%20Table.png?raw=true)
+25. **Clean Up**
+    - Clean up all the resources created in the above steps to avoid any potential charges in your AWS billing.

 # Potential Next Steps